amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 >>> print(response)
 [{'id': 'L_646829496481105433', 'organizationId': '549236', 'name': 'DevNet Sandbox Always on READ ONLY', 'timeZone': 'America/Los_Angeles', 'tags': None, 'productTypes': ['appliance', 'switch', 'wireless'], 'type': 'combined', 'disableMyMerakiCom': False, 'disableRemoteStatusPage': True}]
 ```
-**Result:** You obtain the network identifier for network-specific operations.

-**Post-requisite:** Note the network identifier for subsequent API requests.
+**Additional information**:
+- The network ID is required for various API endpoints that operate at the network level.
+- You can use this identifier to filter devices or perform configuration operations on a specific network.

+**Post-requisites**: Note the network ID for use in any follow-up tasks that require it as a path or query parameter.

-# Finding devices and serials
+## Find devices and their serial numbers

-List the devices in your organization to obtain their serial numbers.
+Use this task to list all devices in your organization and extract their serial numbers for further API operations.

-**Before you begin:**
+**Before you begin**:
-Ensure you have
+- Ensure you have the **organization ID**.
-- the organization ID, and the
-- (optional) the network identifier.
-This parameter helps you narrow down the devices to a specific network in your organization.
+- Optionally, obtain the **network identifier** to filter devices by a specific network.
+- Ensure you have your **Meraki API key** (Bearer Token) ready.

-Follow these steps to find devices and their serials:
+Follow these steps to find devices and their serial numbers:

-1. Send a GET request to the /organizations/:organizationId/devices endpoint.
+1. Send a GET request to the `/organizations/:organizationId/devices` endpoint.
-2. Include your organization identifier and API key in the request.
+2. Include your organization identifier and API key in the request headers.

-    ### Example request:
+     ```
     `GET /organizations/:organizationId/devices`
+     ```
+3. Use `curl` to send the API request:
     ```cURL
     curl https://api.meraki.com/api/v1/organizations/{organizationId}/devices \
       -L -H 'Authorization: Bearer {BEARER_TOKEN}'
     ```
+4. Alternatively, use the Meraki Python SDK to send the request:
     ```Python
     import meraki
     dashboard = meraki.DashboardAPI(BEARER_TOKEN)
     response = dashboard.organizations.getOrganizationDevices({organizationId})
     ```
-**Note:** This example does not use the network identifier parameter.

-3. Note the value of the `serial` field of each device from the response.
+5. Examine the response and note the value of the `serial` field for each device.

+**Result**: You will obtain the serial numbers and detailed metadata of each device in your organization or specific network.

 ### Example response:
 ```JSON
 Successful HTTP Status: 200
 [